Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Electronic options can be different features of a computer, tablet, or smart phone.

-This can include communication apps, text-to-speech features, and texting.
+This can include communication apps, text to speech features, and texting.

 Non electronic options can include objects, pictures, photographs, visual schedules, and writing.